Blog / Moving Tips / Housing Mortgage Rates for 2025: Forecast and Predictions

 U.S. Federal Reserve and Interest Rates

-Heading into 2024, many experts expected the Federal Reserve to cut interest rates at least three times.
-The economy is slowing down a bit, the labor market has been a bit weakened, and inflation has still been persistent.
+Heading into 2025, many experts expected the Federal Reserve to cut interest rates at least two times.
+The economy has been up and down, the labor market has been a bit weakened, and inflation has still been persistent.

-Some experts think the Federal Reserve will cut interest rates at least one time in 2024.
-A couple think interest rates will be cut maybe two times in 2024.
-If a cut does occur in 2024, it’ll most likely happen at the Federal Reserve’s December’s meeting.
-The earliest it would happen would be at the Federal Reserve’s September meeting.
+Most experts still think the Federal Reserve will cut interest rates at least two times in 2025.
+If a cut does occur in 2025, it’ll most likely happen at the Federal Reserve’s September’s and December’s meetings.

 While the Federal Reserve doesn’t set mortgage rates, mortgage lenders follow their lead.